 Solution:

-- Remove the salmon from the heat when it’s still slightly translucent in the center, as residual heat will finish the cooking process.
+- Stop cooking when the salmon is still slightly translucent in the center, as it will continue cooking during the resting period.

 Cooking Salmon Straight from the Fridge